9 Most Important BigQuery Data Types

 Logical operators are commands that help filter results based on a particular set of conditions.
 Filtering is achieved using a WHERE clause, while the logical operators set the conditions.
 Logical operators on BigQuery include AND, OR, and NOT.
-The result you get when using a WHERE clause and a logical operator is based on if the WHERE condition is TRUE or FALSE.
+The result of using a WHERE clause and a logical operator is based on whether the WHERE condition is TRUE or FALSE.

 Boolean data types are also helpful in conditional clauses.
 These clauses simplify queries by giving an option and alternative if the clause is not satisfied.
 IF clauses work in a way that if the first parameter in the condition is TRUE, it returns the second parameter, and if FALSE, it returns the third parameter.